-Each non-longitudinal, pharmacist-precepted learning experience that is 4-weeks or longer has a midpoint evaluation scheduled on the Friday of the second week of four-week rotations or the third week of six-week rotations.
+Each non-longitudinal learning experience has a midpoint evaluation scheduled on the Friday of the second week of four-week rotations or the third week of six-week rotations.
 Midpoint evaluations serve to provide residents with appraisal and feedback of performance to date and to make specific plans to improve performance over the remaining time on the learning experience.
 The resident and preceptor(s) will review these evaluations in a face to face meeting.
 For rotations with more than one preceptor, a primary preceptor will be designated to collaborate with any co-preceptors to provide one evaluation in PharmAcademic.
 A co-preceptor may choose to complete separate evaluations of residents, but will only complete areas of the evaluation he or she was directly responsible for instructing.
 Preceptors-in-training of learning experiences they co-precept will be responsible for conducting in-person evaluations with the primary preceptor, and they will independently document and submit midpoint summative evaluations of resident performance.
 The primary preceptor will be responsible for review and co-signature of evaluations submitted by preceptors-in-training.